How to Picnic in Savannah: A First Time Guide

 Savannah’s myriad of restaurant choices offers menu items that are easily transportable, such as Parker’s Market Urban Gourmet, known around here as Fancy Parkers.
 This charming convenience store’s chicken tenders and potato logs are delicious.

 Pack your own lunch.
 This casual occasion doesn’t require catering.
 Put your signature touch on the meal with your favorite foods, desserts and drinks.
-Homemade charcuterie boards are the best!
+Homemade charcuterie boards are always a good idea!

 A Circle of Friends